Tag Archive for: Functional Safety

 Conclusion

-ISO 21434 introduces a robust framework for organizations to apply the state-of-the-art in cybersecurity to their product development.
+ISO 21434 introduces a robust framework for organizations to apply the state-of-the-art in automotive cybersecurity to their product development.
 This framework is necessary from both a market and regulatory perspective.
 The high-level of connectivity available in vehicles today means that there many ways for someone to maliciously change a vehicle’s operation.
 While many consumers may be unaware of the risks today, if there are ever accidents that result from cyber-attacks, that will change quickly.
 A vehicle OEM’s brand will surely be impacted by such as incident.
 In addition, regulators have already imposed strong cybersecurity requirements in many regions.
 ISO 21434 is quickly becoming an essential regulation for companies developing products at all levels of the automotive supply chain.

 Whether your team is young or seasoned, small, or large, all together or scattered across boundaries, Jama Connect for Automotive can help improve processes, reduce costs, improve time to market, and help achieve ASPICE compliance.
 To learn more about Jama Connect for Automotive, download our datasheet.